 "With Board, we define the sales budget for the next season, involving dimensions such as geographic area, sales channel, brand, and gender.
 Consequently, planned seasonal sales are allocated by product type, product family, and event, based on historical data.
 Retail managers analyze the data in the strategic plan in order to verify sales and margin goals that have previously been defined."

 Based also on historical seasonal sales and the merchandise grid held by retail managers and controllers, the seasonal budget allows Slowear to produce sales forecasts and margins taking into account dimensions such as store, brand, product family, gender, and product type.
 The budget includes also information on store openings and closures.
 Budget data is imported from the strategic plan, where market sales are defined, and information about each store is added (e.g. promotions).
-For each store, the sell-out and sell through rates are defined in order to obtain open-to-buy values for next season.
+For each store, the sell-out and sell-through rates are defined in order to obtain open-to-buy values for next season.

-“We have implemented, using Board, a Range Plan for each store which sets out the number of target SKUs, from which the average sales price, quantity, and depth (by store) are calculated.
+"We have implemented, using Board, a Range Plan for each store which sets out the number of target SKUs, from which the average sales price, quantity, and depth (by store) are calculated.
 At a regional level the Assortment Plan defines with product will be available in the market for future seasons.
 Each buying session defines the product quantities that will be ordered per store.
 The order is then aggregated in clusters and sent to production.
-Initial allocation defines the product quantity that will be send to stores at the beginning of the season and also defines what will be available in the warehouse during the season in order to replenish stores.”
+Initial allocation defines the product quantity that will be send to stores at the beginning of the season and also defines what will be available in the warehouse during the season in order to replenish stores," Luca continues.

 Gathering the retail and merchandising inputs on the Board environment relating to production, stock, seasonal sales per store, the Assortment Plan, and the target stock levels, Slowear’s supply chain managers drive two linked processes: replenishment and reorder.
 These are the main phases of In-Season Management, a continuous process related to the seasonal sales period that aims to optimize, with a short-medium term view, store sales while keeping low stock levels, therefore reducing working capital and stock-out.
 The replenishment phase calculates sales potential per store during the season and plans the distribution of available stock, while the reorder phase deals with the special orders made by the stores.

-“In-Season Management is based on the concept of Target Stock Level (TSL).
+"In-Season Management is based on the concept of Target Stock Level (TSL).
 When the quantity in the store is below the TSL, replenishment is suggested.
 It is also based on aggregated seasonal sales curves of previous seasons and a manual adjustment.
 Data is calculated daily and at a store SKU level.
-Board allows us to accurately define the replenishment order from warehouse to store and to get the right balance across different stores.”
+Board allows us to accurately define the replenishment order from warehouse to store and to get the right balance across different stores," Luca explains.

 Leveraging the high standards of Board’s technology and architecture, and taking advantage of its unified environment for planning, budgeting, and analysis, the different phases of the full retail planning process at Slowear can be run concurrently by different people in different regions.
-“That is very helpful,” Luca comments, “particularly when you need to switch from business-as-usual to management by exception across several markets and their relevant issues.”

 Meeting the needs of CFOs, Merchandise Managers, Supply Chain Managers, and Senior Controllers with a single product: the benefits of Board

-According to Luca, Board has enabled Slowear to change and improve employees’ approach to planning and analysis without “frictional” effects:
+According to Luca, Board has enabled Slowear to change and improve employees’ approach to planning and analysis without 'frictional' effects:

 "Board users have been involved in the creation of the applications they consequently use.
 Board has allowed us to realize an Integrated Retail Planning approach for the entire organization, including different job functions – such as retail and merchandise managers, supply chain managers, and controllers – across our stores around the world.
 The intuitiveness of the Board decision-making platform helps to deliver a view of complex processes, simplifying them with an accurate workflow that covers every step from the strategic plan down to the single stores.
 Amongst the other benefits that Board has brought to Slowear, I would like to mention the increased efficiency in seasonal orders, the reduction of end of season stock, and the increased visibility and control of merchandise in our stores."